chinamike65/hugo-tuolesi/content/book6/book6en.md

 The scriptures of the Mahayana Sutra School are the teachings of the eight bodhisattvas, mainly Manjushri and Maitreya, which are organized into text, and the Mahayana Prajna Paramita Sutra was organized into text by Venerable Ananda.

-The Dharma Doors of Mahayana Tantra are organized into texts by warriors and brave mothers who are mainly Vajrapani Bodhisattva.
+The Dharma Doors of Mahayana Tantra are organized into texts by warriors and brave mothers mainly led by Vajrapani Bodhisattva.

 Many of the classic collections of Mahayana and Tantra are carried out on the Pure Land, some in the Tusita Heaven of Maitreya, some in the Heaven of the Thirty-Three Gods, some in the Dragon Palace, and some in the Vulture Peak.

-In many different places, the Bodhisattvas have been organized into texts, which are the collection of Mahayana classics.
+In many different places, the words of the Bodhisattvas have been organized into texts, which are the collection of Mahayana classics.

 Southern Buddhism believes that there are six collections of scriptures: three in India, one in Sri Lanka, and two in Myanmar.

-Tibetan Buddhism believes that the collection of Theravada classics is the three collections from India.
+Tibetan Buddhism believes that the collection of Theravada classics is just the three collections from India.

 When the scriptures were collected at that time, two languages ​​were used: Pali and Sanskrit.

-More than 80% of the Hinayana methods are organized in Pali; the methods of Mahayana Sutra and Tantra are mainly organized in Sanskrit.
+More than 80% of the Hinayana methods are written in Pali; the methods of Mahayana Sutra and Tantra were mainly written in Sanskrit.

 Buddhism at that time mainly used these two languages, so the collection of classics was also recorded in these two languages.